Holdouts set for safe predictive model updating: Estimation of

-We argue in this section that $k_2(n)$ can generally be a modelled as a linear function of expected mean squared error of the risk score.
+We argue in this section that $k_2(n)$ can generally be a modelled as a linear function of expected mean squared error of the risk score, where `expected' refers to expectation over the data used to fit the risk score.

 Suppose that we are interested in making predictions at a time $t$.
-We consider a risk score $\rho(X)$ which is an inexact approximation of $f_t(X)$ (recalling the definition of $f_t$ from section~\ref{supp_sec:holdout_vs_naive} as the probability of $Y=1$ given $X$ at time $t$ when no risk score is used).
-We will write $c_2(x,\rho)=\mathbb{E}_{C_2}\{C_2(x;d_n)\}$, where $\mathbb{E}_{C_2}$ indicates expectation over randomness in actual cost for a given sample with a given risk score, and $\rho$ a risk score fitted to samples $d_n$.
+We consider a risk score which, at the value $x$, is an inexact approximation of $f_t(x)$ (recalling the definition of $f_t(x)$ from section~\ref{sec:holdout_set_motivation} as the probability of $Y=1$ given $X=x$ at time $t$ when no risk score is used).